Williamsport 570-322-8448 or State College 814-272-0818 info@aidsresource.com

 PrEP

-Pre-exposure prophylaxis (PrEP) is an antiretroviral drug that individuals without HIV take daily to prevent getting HIV.
-PrEP is highly effective when taken as prescribed, however, it is much less effective if not taken consistently.
-Although PrEP protects against HIV, it does not provide protection against sexually transmitted infections (STI).
+Pre-exposure prophylaxis (PrEP) is an antiretroviral drug that individuals without HIV take to prevent getting HIV.
+PrEP is highly effective when taken as prescribed; however, it is much less effective if not taken consistently.
+Although PrEP protects against HIV, it does not protect against sexually transmitted infections (STI).
 Click here to learn more about PrEP.

 PEP